 Figures and Tables: should be submitted as separate files.
 Figures should ideally be in an Encapsulated PostScript (.eps) file format.
 Please indicate where figures and tables should be placed in the text by inserting: ‘Figure/Table X here’ and provide numbers, titles and sources (where appropriate).

 Alt Text: In order to improve our accessibility for people with visual impairments, we now ask authors to provide a brief description known as alt text to describe any visual content such as photos, illustrations or figures.
 It will not be visible in the article but is embedded into the images so a PDF reader can read out the descriptions.
 Guidance on how to write this is available here: Bristol University Press | Alt-text guidance for authors.

 Supplementary data: Supplementary data can either be submitted with the manuscript or hosted in a data repository (such as figshare) and cited as a reference in the article.

 All submissions are first desk-reviewed by the editor(s) who will assess whether the manuscript fits the aims and scope as well as the quality standards of the journal.
 Papers that are selected to be sent out for review will be evaluated through double-anonymous peer review by at least two referees.
 Consumption and Society aims to return the reviews along with an initial decision within two months of submission.

-Keyword essays, Book reviews, Book symposiums and Interviews are not externally peer reviewed; each contribution is reviewed by two journal editors.
+Keyword essays, Book reviews, Book symposiums and Conversations are not externally peer reviewed; each contribution is reviewed by two journal editors.

 Consumption and Society is published by Bristol University Press.
 Articles are considered for publication on the understanding that on acceptance the author(s) grant(s) Bristol University Press the exclusive right and licence to publish the article.
 Copyright remains with the author(s) or other original copyright owners and we will acknowledge this in the copyright line that appears on the published article.